artivis/artivis.github.io/content/en/post/2024/apt-cache.md

 That solution is to cache our packages in an apt proxy.

-In this post we're going to make use of [LXD], [cloud-init][cloud-init-doc] and adresse ROS 2 specifically but none of those are absolutely necessary and a similar setup can be replicated in a different scenario.
+In this post we're going to make use of [LXD], [cloud-init][cloud-init-doc] and addresse ROS 2 specifically but none of those are absolutely necessary and a similar setup can be replicated in a different scenario.

 Let's get started.